 In 400 days, Vince has the painful choice of shooting a convicted rapists, or a con artist in the leg, to free themselves from their chains.

 Clementine has a near literal run in with the Trope Name.
-She puts a dog out of its misery after it is impaled on a broken pole.
+She has the option to either put a dog out of its misery after it is impaled on a broken pole, or leave it there to bleed out.
+It did try to kill her, after all.

 In The Adventures Of Star Saver, a common enemy is a dog that only attacks once you pass it.
 It's invincible when it's idle, like an inanimate object.
 But once it starts attacking, if you shoot the dog a few times, it's dead, and you get points for it.
 It's just a dog, but unless you kill it or it gets stuck, it will keep charging at you.